GM Genuine Parts D1425B Trunk Lock with Key

 - Simple bolt-in installation

-A failing trunk lock cylinder can leave you unable to access cargo or compromise vehicle security.
-Whether you are restoring a classic car, repairing daily-driver damage, or simply replacing a worn key barrel, choosing the best trunk lock cylinder switches means balancing exact fitment, key compatibility, and long-term durability.
-The market offers everything from standalone trunk locks to complete ignition, door, and trunk kits that use a single key.
-In this guide, we break down ten standout options ranked by real-world feedback, kit completeness, and engineering quality so you can restore full lock function with confidence.
+A failing trunk lock cylinder can leave you locked out of your cargo area or quietly undermine your vehicle's security.
+Whether you are restoring a classic, repairing daily-driver wear, or replacing a sticky key barrel, choosing the best trunk lock cylinder switches comes down to balancing exact fitment, key compatibility, and long-term durability.
+The market spans standalone trunk cylinders and complete ignition, door, and trunk kits that rekey the whole car to a single key.
+In this guide, we break down ten standout options ranked by real-world owner feedback, kit completeness, and engineering quality so you can restore full lock function with confidence.

 We evaluated each candidate using a compound editorial score that weighs relevance to trunk lock replacement, the breadth of components included, verified owner ratings, review volume, recent purchase velocity, and adherence to original equipment specifications.
 Products with OEM pedigree, high review counts, and strong ratings received higher weight.
 We also favored kits that include matched keys and direct-fit designs, as these reduce downstream installation complexity.
 Price and special offers were considered privately to ensure value without influencing the written assessment.